eriko-valence/ivl-fota-server-test-clone/infrastructure/README.md

 	- Open the azure storage account in the azure portal (e.g., saivlfotadev)
 	- Select 'CORS' and configure as follows:
 		- Allowed origins: This is the URL to the admin web ui (e.g., https://saivlfotadev.z22.web.core.windows.net)
+			- Note: Do NOT include a trailing slash in the URL
 		- Allowed Methods: PUT
 		- Allowed Headers: *
 		- Exposed Header: *